HireReady381/DevOps_Hands_On_Practice_L1/week-3/Day19.md

 ## 🔹 Ansible — Deploy App Using Git

 ---
-- name: Deploy app from Git for Pathnex
+- name: Deploy app from Git for HireReady
   hosts: all
   become: yes